Better Than a Lease? A Non-captive Balloon Loan Primer

 Where can I get a balloon loan

 CapEd Credit Union (https://capedcu.com/) Payment saver auto loan product offered at moderate rates across various terms.
 A one-time donation to the CapEd Foundation permits membership.
 You can join and apply online, you will be assigned a loan officer who will follow-up over the phone.
-Can close quickly, great service.
+Can close quickly, great customer service.

-First Eagle Federal Credit Union (Flex Auto | First Eagle) Low rates with full access the AFG balloon loan portfolio via Flex Auto program offering.
+First Eagle Federal Credit Union ( Flex Auto | First Eagle ) Low rates with full access to the AFG balloon loan portfolio via Flex Auto program offering.
 Membership is possible by joining their Financial Fitness Association.
 Must join as member first, before applying for auto loan.
+Poor customer service.

 AmeriCU Credit Union (https://americu.org/) Paysaver auto loan product offered at low rates and across various terms.
 A one-time donation to the American Consumer Council permits membership.
 You can join and apply online, but I recommend pro-actively calling a branch and working directly with a loan officer.
 Can take longer to close.
-No longer recommended

 Another institutional vendor, CULA, is often discussed as another option.
 However, it appears that these programs are only accessible to dealers and not the general public.
-These means to access these programs you must use a dealer from the network.
+These means to access these programs, you must use a dealer from the network.

 How Do I Use A Balloon Loan Calculator

-• Balloon Loan Reverse Calculator Balloon Payment Loan Calculator |- MyCalculators.com Use this calculator second, take the data from the previous calculator and solve for the final balloon payment.
-Given the 24mo payment from the AFG calculator, we can solve for the final balloon payment…
+• Balloon Loan Reverse Calculator Balloon Payment Loan Calculator |- MyCalculators.com Use this calculator second, take the data from the previous calculator to solve for the final balloon payment and generate a complete amortization schedule.
+Where-as the final balloon payment is the buyout at the end of the term, the amortization schedule will provide the buyout for any month in the term.
+The following calculator continues our example, solving for the Ford Mach-E 24-month final balloon payment.

 Acronym’s & Terminology used in this wiki

-MRM / CRV - This is the value of the vehicle assigned by AFG.
-It is based on the “Maximum Residualized MSRP”, which consists of the MSRP of the typically equipped vehicle and value adding options giving only partial credit or no credit for those options that ALG understands add little or no value to the resale price of the vehicle.
+MRM / CRV / Estimated Retail Value - This is the value of the vehicle assigned by AFG.
+It is based on the Maximum Residualized MSRP, which consists of the MSRP of the typically equipped vehicle and value adding options giving only partial credit or no credit for those options that add little or no value to the resale price of the vehicle.

 Purchase Price - This is the price you can purchase the vehicle from a dealer.